manegit1996/seleniumProject/README.md

 # This project is designed to enable automated testing of specific functionalities within a web store, such as validating the login form and conducting end-to-end test for selected product's purchase process.

+## Necessary tools to have on Your machine for starting the project:
+    - git
+    - node
+    - Java JDK: Provided download link: (https://www.oracle.com/java/technologies/downloads/) (I recommend setting the "JAVA_HOME" environment variable to the path of the Java JDK installation (check with echo $JAVA_HOME))
+    - Eclipse IDE
+    - Apache Maven (I recommend setting the "MAVEN_HOME" enviroment variable to the path of the Maven installation)

 ## Installation steps in Git for running the project:
     - Create new folder somewhere on your machine
     - Open folder path in command prompt